-Codes 99238 and 99239 report hospital discharge day management but exclude discharge of a patient from observation status (see 99217).
+Codes 99238 and 99239 report hospital discharge day management, but excludes discharge of a patient from observation status (see 99217).
 When concurrent care is provided on the day of discharge by a physician other than the attending physician, report these services using Subsequent Hospital Care codes.

-Only one hospital visit per day shall be payable except when documentation describes the medical necessity of more than one visit by a particular provider.
+Not more than Only one hospital visit per day shall be payable except when documentation describes the medical necessity of more than one visit by a particular provider.
 Hospital visit codes shall be combined into the single code that best describes the service rendered where appropriate.